 It is wise to engage a mechanic who will ensure that it is fixed right and all other parts are in perfect condition.

-Tighten The Bolts
+3. Tighten The Loose Bolts

 If the alternator bearing seemed fine when you checked them, you should check if the alternator is fitted correctly.

 Sometimes, the bolts holding the alternator may come loose.
 This is caused by car vibrations as you drive, especially on rough surfaces.
 With a basic socket set, you can quickly tighten the bolts and rectify the squeak.

-Replace The Alternator Belt
+4. Replace the Alternator Belt

 To see whether the belt is the problem, check it for any physical sign of wear.
 Unlike the old belts that used to tear, modern belts just weaken at specific points.

 If you see weak points, remove the belt and remove it.
 The process is easy, and you can easily order an alternator belt online.
 See my recommendation for the quietest serpentine belts on the market.

 Before removing the belt, take a photo of the set-up to know what goes where when fixing the new belt.